EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Heavy Ball Momentum

 In this section, we study the momentum version of \algname{EF21}.
 In particular, we focus on Polyak style momentum \citep{Heavy-ball,Unified_momentum}.
-Let $g^t$ be a gradient estimator at iteration $t$, then the update rule of \textit{heavy ball} (HB) is given by
+Let $g^t$ be a gradient estimator at iteration $t$ and $v^t$ is some vector, then the update rule of \textit{heavy ball} (HB) can be written as

-where $x^{-1} = x^{0}$, $\eta \in [0, 1)$ is called the \textit{momentum parameter}, and $\g > 0$ is the stepsize.
-The above update rule can be viewed as a combination of the classical \textit{gradient step} followed by additional \textit{momentum step} Here the momentum term is added to accelerate the convergence and make the trajectory look like a smooth descent to the bottom of the ravine, rather than zigzag.